ntq2503/Music-Survey-Display/README.md

-A group project that creates an program that displays songs' popularity among groups with different demographics.
+A group project that creates an program that displays songs' popularity among groups of students with different demographics.